openstack/governance-website/doc/source/index.rst

 Board of Directors
 ------------------

-The `OpenStack Board of Directors <https://wiki.openstack.org/wiki/Governance/Foundation>`_ has oversight over the OpenStack Foundation, and the assets the Foundation protects (such as the OpenStack trademark).
+The `OpenStack Board of Directors <https://www.openstack.org/foundation/board-of-directors/>`_ has oversight over the OpenStack Foundation, and the assets the Foundation protects (such as the OpenStack trademark).
 It is composed of appointed representatives from Platinum sponsors, elected representatives from Gold sponsors, and elected independent representatives.
-Find more information about the `OpenStack Board of Directors <https://wiki.openstack.org/wiki/Governance/Foundation>`_.
+You can find more information about the OpenStack Board of Directors activities and meetings on `the Board wiki page <https://wiki.openstack.org/wiki/Governance/Foundation>`_.

 Technical Committee
 -------------------

-The `OpenStack Technical Committee <https://governance.openstack.org/tc/>`_ has oversight over technical matters and the upstream open source project.
+The `OpenStack Technical Committee <https://governance.openstack.org/tc/>`_ has oversight over technical matters in the OpenStack open source project.
 Its membership is directly elected by the contributors to the upstream project.
 Find more information about the `Technical Committee <http://governance.openstack.org/tc/>`_, including its charter, current membership, reference documents and past resolutions.